Registering with a GP

 For more information on health care for foreign students, please refer to www.foreignstudents.com/health

 Dentistry in the UK is not free.
 You can register with any dentist of your choice.
 Some dentist surgeries accept both NHS and private patients.
 You will need to complete some simple registration forms at reception.
 Private paying patients will receive faster and more convenient appointment times, with the option of booking on a Saturday.
 NHS patients will often wait a little longer but treatment is not inferior.
 NHS dentist patients will receive subsidised prices; however, you must be aware that treatment is not entirely free.
-A standard NHS check-up will cost around £18.50.
+To find your local dentist, please use the NHS Search.

 Opticians’ services are not free in the UK.
 We recommend that if you wear contact lenses or glasses, that you update your prescription before coming to the UK, in addition to bringing your prescription information.
 You can find your nearest optician via the NHS website.

 If you find yourself or someone else requiring urgent medical attention and are in immediate danger, call 999 and request an ambulance.

 If you need urgent care advice day or night and health and dental support when your GP practice or dentist is closed, call 111.
 The service can also help if:you are in mental distress or visit the website https://111.nhs.uk/.

 If you require medical attention, but you are not in immediate danger, you can also go to the Accident and Emergency department of the nearest hospital – this is free of charge but long waiting times are usually encountered.